ShiminTu/Heat-Island-Explorer-Web/index.md

 Census tracts whose temperature is higher than 26 degree centigrade are recognized as heat islands.
 Roads, bared earth and other paved surfaces of vacant lands in heat islands will be converted to tree canopy to see whether it can lead to a great difference.

-The census tracts with read boarder in the map are heat islands, have a look to check whether you live in a heat island!
+The census tracts with read boarder in the map are heat islands, under the context of land cover map, we found that urban heat islands always appear in areas with high density of buildings and low coverage of tree canopies.
+Also have a look to check whether you live in a heat island!

 ![alt-text]({{ site.url }}{{ site.baseurl }}/assets/img/HI.png)